ashaduri/ashaduri.github.io/index.md

 ## Free Software Projects

-This is an incomplete list of currently active software projects developed by me.
+This is an incomplete list of currently active free software projects developed by me.

 ### [GSmartControl](https://gsmartcontrol.shaduri.dev)
 ***Hard disk drive and SSD health inspection tool***